trithong12/dc2line/README.md

 This tiny app will send a message to LINE group when a member has joined the Discord guild voice channel.

 # Motivation
-When you are in a Discord server (or guild) and do care about the members connecting to voice channels, you may need to receive notifications from LINE at the moment.
+When I am in a Discord server (or guild) and do care about the members connecting to voice channels, I want to receive notifications from LINE at the moment.

-# Deployment
+# Goal
-This app is deployed on Heroku.
+Bridge the gap using Discord-bot Python SDK and LINE Notify API.

 # Usage
 - Create a Discord bot, please refer to: https://discord.com/developers/docs/intro